A singular Serre-Swan theorem via tepui fibrations: Introduction

-In Section \ref{sec:singular-serre-swan} we prove Theorem \ref{thm:gensingserreswan}, the aforementioned singular Serre-Swan theorem, and show that the sections of a VB-tepui are naturally a nuclear Fréchet space.
+and show that the sections of a VB-tepui are naturally a nuclear Fréchet space.
 We close the section by showing that while the global section functor is not monoidal, we can still describe $\Gamma(E \otimes E')$ in terms of $\Gamma(E)$ and $\Gamma(E')$.

 In Section \ref{sec:algarbroids} we turn our attention to Lie tepui algebroids.
 We show that singular foliations, singular subalgebroids, Lie algebroids, almost Lie algebroids, and $L_\infty$-algebroids all give rise to tepui algebroids.
 Unlike all these examples, however, a general tepui algebroid is not necessarily smooth along its leaves.